 HoneyFI is all about helping you sync up you + your partner’s finances.
 You can do things like tag transactions (yours, mine, or ours), you can comment on various transactions that you make, and this app automatically categorizes your transactions, builds a custom household budget for you (you might want to sign up JUST to try this one out – to see what an app thinks your budget should be, based on your spending patterns), and tracks your spending.

-Also, you can chat about money (or whatever else you two crazy kids want to!) through this app.
+Also, you can chat about money (or whatever else you two crazy kids want to!) through this money tracker app for couples.